 - Incorporating accepted ideas into the project

 The first step in the lifecycle of an Item is to come up with an idea that could enhance the project and then add that idea as an Item.
 Items can be any idea that the team comes up with that may involve further discussion, design, pricing, etc. before being implemented into the project.
-These ideas are often related to value engineering, constructability, project risks, schedule impacts, etc. By default, all collaborators in a project can create Items and showcase their ideas.
+These ideas are often related to value engineering, constructability, project risks, schedule impacts, etc. By default, all teammates in a project can create Items and showcase their ideas.

 After adding an Item, it is important to fill out as much information as possible in the Create New Item window such as name, description, assignee, due date, Milestone, and Categorizations.
 This information will be helpful when making decisions, grouping, sorting, and filtering the Items List, and creating reports.
 When an Item is created its default status is Pending, and the status will evolve as decisions are made and as ideas are incorporated into the project.

 The next step is to gather all the information that is necessary in order to make an informed decision.
 Documents and files such as drawings, sketches, 3D models, specifications, cut-sheets, photos, etc. can be directly attached to an Item.
 An item estimate can be added to the Item if it is anticipated to have a cost impact to the project.

 This step typically involves collaboration from multiple teammates.
 The owner may set requirements or provide input on what they want.
 Designers (architects, engineers, consultants) may provide drawings and specifications.
 The general contractor and subcontractors may provide constructability, schedule feedback, and cost data.